rackerlabs/support-how-to/content/cloud-backup/update-the-rackspace-cloud-backup-agent.md

 type: article
 created_date: '2013-01-08'
 created_by: Rackspace Support
-last_modified_date: '2016-02-10'
+last_modified_date: '2016-07-14'
-last_modified_by: Kelly Holcolm
+last_modified_by: Catherine Richardson
 product: Cloud Backup
 product_url: cloud-backup
 ---

 If the Cloud Backup updater, which is described in [Install or update the Cloud Backup agent on Linux](/how-to/rackspace-cloud-backup-install-the-agent-on-linux) failed, use the steps in this article to manually update the Rackspace Cloud Backup agent.

-We release regular updates to the Rackspace Cloud Backup agent.
-Customers with a Managed Operations service level account have their agent updated automatically when the new version is released.
-However, Managed Infrastructure customers must update their agent manually.
-Follow the instructions in this article to take advantage of the latest features and fixes.
+We release updates as they are needed to the Rackspace Cloud Backup agent.
+When a new agent is available, agent updates are pushed automatically by the automated updater.
+If the automated updater fails for some reason, follow the instructions in this article to take advantage of the latest security patches, features, and bug fixes in Cloud Backup.

 **Note:** These instructions assume that the agent has been previously installed.